skrcode/java-auto-unit-tests/README.md

 - 💸 **Free credits on signup** — get started instantly with no credit card required

 Skip the repetitive test writing.
 Let JAIPilot handle the heavy lifting — so you can focus on real engineering.
-Join hundreds of developers using JAIPilot to **ship faster, test smarter, and build with confidence.**
+Join other developers using JAIPilot to **ship faster, test smarter, and build with confidence.**
 <!-- Plugin description end -->